SALALM Conference Attendance Scholarship

 Awarded since December 2011, the SALALM Scholarship was established to encourage professional and leadership development in Latin American, Caribbean, and Iberian studies academic librarianship.

-Established to encourage professional and leadership development in Latin American, Caribbean and Iberian Studies librarianship, the one-time $1,000 cash award recognizes the academic work of promising master’s candidates enrolled in an ALA accredited (or equivalent) library, information or archival studies program.
-Recipients are invited to attend the 66th SALALM annual conference.
-This year’s conference will be held online from July 19-22, 2021, and is hosted by the New York Public Library and New York University.
-Deadline for all application materials: March 23.
+Established to encourage professional and leadership development in Latin American, Caribbean and Iberian Studies librarianship, the one-time $750 cash award recognizes the academic work of promising master’s candidates enrolled in an ALA accredited (or equivalent) library, information or archival studies program.
+Recipients are invited to attend the 67th SALALM annual conference.
+This year’s conference will be held online from May 2-6, 2022, and is hosted by Biblioteca Luis Ángel Arango (Banco de la República), Biblioteca Nacional de Colombia, and Instituto Caro y Cuervo.
+Deadline for all application materials: March 31, 2022.

 Since its founding in 1956, the Seminar on the Acquisition of Latin American Library Materials, SALALM, has provided the only national and international forum focused on Latin American studies research librarianship, library collections, and services.
 The SALALM Conference Attendance Scholarship will include a one-year membership in the organization.